hiiamboris/red-wiki/REP-FOR-loop-function.md

 The idea is to support *mainly* numeric loop constructs.
 Working like `foreach` and `forskip` is also possible, but the current implementation doesn't work correctly under Red.
 It is also not meant to be used in place of `forever`.

+*Note: I originally proposed this for Rebol under the name `loop`, because that is what it does, and it was designed to be interface compatible with Rebol's `loop` func.*

 Interface:

 - LOOP compatible